Royal Indian Navy mutiny: Aftermath

 Between 25 and 26 February 1946, the rest of the mutineers surrendered with a guarantee from the Indian National Congress and the All–India Muslim League that none of them would be persecuted.
 Contingents of the naval ratings were arrested and imprisoned in camps with distressing conditions over the following months, despite resistance from national leaders, and the condition of surrender which shielded them from persecution.

 Precautionary measures were taken against possibility of a second rebellious outbreak.
 Firing mechanisms were removed from the warships, small arms kept under lock by British officers and army troops were deployed as guards on board warships and at the shore establishments.
 British admirals, despite the mutiny, were unwilling to cede control and retained assumptions of the navy acting as an instrument of British interests in the Indian Ocean.

 In British circles, confidence in the loyalty and reliability of the Royal Indian Navy was shattered.
 The mutiny marred the reputation of John Henry Godfrey.
 He became known for professional neglect and was blamed for losing control of the navy during the mutiny.
-Godfrey took responsibility for his inability to prevent and contain the rebellion, which had jeopordised British security in the Indian Ocean.
+Godfrey took responsibility for his inability to prevent and contain the rebellion, which had jeopardised British security in the Indian Ocean.
 Although he was not held responsible in any official naval proceedings and continued to serve the British Admiralty, he was informally rebuked through means such as being overlooked in award of honors.